backstage/backstage/docs/backend-system/core-services/root-config.md

 ## Configuring the service

-There's additional configuration that you can optionally pass to setup the `config` core service.
+There are several APIs from the `@backstage/config-loader` package that allow you to customize the implementation of the config service.
+The default implementation uses the `ConfigSources.default` method, which has several options, for example:

 - `argv` - Override the arguments that are passed to the config loader, instead of using `process.argv`
 - `remote` - Configure remote configuration loading

-You can configure these additional options by adding an override for the core service when calling `createBackend` like follows:
+You can use these to create your own config service implementation:

 ```ts
 import { rootConfigServiceFactory } from '@backstage/backend-app-api';